Pet Relocation to New Zealand

 We can also arrange the onward transport of your pet to another destination, via another IPATA agent based locally, if you are unable to collect your pet yourself.

-Which airlines do you use to travel to New Zealand?
+Which airlines do you use to transport pets to New Zealand?

 We favour either Qatar Airways (via Doha) or Emirates (via Dubai), as both pet reception centres en route where we know your pet will be well-rested and cared for throughout their stay.